cloudblog004/fantasticfoodies/content/en/posts/3119-recipe-of-super-quick-homemade-simple-ground-beef-and-cabbage.md

 1. Take To taste salt

 To make this tasty meal you&#39;ll need just a few simple, easy to find ingredients Ground Beef and Cabbage Step By Step.
-Chop the cabbage, peel &amp; mince the garlic and chop the ginger.
+Chop the cabbage, peel & mince the garlic and chop the ginger.
 Cook ground beef in a nonstick pan, breaking it apart at medium-high heat.
 The closer to just simply cabbage and ground beef the better.

 <!--inarticleads2-->